DIY DRO for iGaging and Shahe Scales

 Circuit Overview

-At the core of this adapter is the ESP32 DevKit V1 development board.
+At the core of this adapter is the ESP32 DevKit C 32E development board.
 It is a self-contained circuit that includes the ESP32 WROOM module, USB-to-Serial interface, voltage regulator, and status LEDs.
 ESP32 WROOM has two powerful processors, hardware quadrature decoders, hardware tachometer, and built-in BlueTooth transceiver.
 Moreover, it's very inexpensive and readily available in most parts of the world.
 As a result, it makes a great platform for a DIY DRO.
-It has one notable downside - it's not designed to be directly interfaced with the outside world, so its input pins don't have built-in Schmitt triggers, etc..
-As a result, we can't connect the scales directly and, instead, need to build a suitable input conditioning circuit.

-The circuit for this DIY adapter uses two 74HC14 hex inverting Schmitt triggers to provide a robust and noise resistant input signal conditioning.
-In essence, each scale input line has a series 4.7KOhm resistor and a NOT gate with a Schmitt trigger.
+The ESP32 module has one notable downside - it's not designed to be directly interfaced with the outside world, so its input pins don't have built-in Schmitt triggers.
+In order to safely connect scales to the module, the circuit for this DIY adapter uses two 74HC14 hex inverting Schmitt triggers.
+This to provides a robust and noise resistant input signal conditioning.
+Each scale input line has a series 4.7KOhm resistor and a NOT gate with a Schmitt trigger.
 The line is pulled up to the scales Vcc by a 47KOhm resistor.

-Additionally, each scale input, as well as tachometer and problem inputs, have 0.1uF bypass capacitors.
+Additionally, each scale input has a 0.1uF bypass capacitors.
 Those are necessary to reduce noise on the scale's power supply line.
-Those capacitors should be installed as close to the scale inputs as possible.
+The capacitors should be installed as close to the scale inputs as possible.
 Similarly, next to each of the 74HC14 there is a 0.1uF bypass capacitor.

 Circuit Schematic